 - Finally, make them accountable for their choices and communicate the consequences of not improving.

-Coaching is by far the most critical aspect that helps reps improve sales behaviors and increase sales performance.
+Coaching is by far the most critical aspect that helps reps improve sales behaviors and increase sales performance while creating a winning sales culture.
 Unfortunately, most sales managers will discover some of their experienced reps aren’t excited about coaching.
-With the right approach, you can set up AEs for a long, successful career in sales.
+With the right strategies to improve sales you can set up AEs for a long, successful career.

-Hopefully, the three strategies above will help you overcome the resistance to coaching among your team.
-When everyone believes in the process, you can begin working on building a coaching culture.
+Hopefully, the three strategies above will help you overcome the resistance to coaching among your team and create a winning sales culture.
+When everyone believes in the process, you can begin working on creating a sales culture that embraces coaching.
 Good luck!